Preface

 classDef router fill:#f96,stroke:#333,stroke-width:2px,font-weight:bold;

-%% Mark nodes with routing or RR functions as Router
+%% Mark nodes with routing/forwarding or RR functions as Router

 class Gateway,CN-Namespace,Global-Namespace router;

-The dashed BGP sessions are automatically created by Calico; the solid ones need to be manually configured.
+The dashed-line BGP sessions are automatically created by Calico, while the solid-line parts need to be manually created by us.

-Keeping Calico's own iBGP Full Mesh is for future scalability, allowing nodes to establish direct P2P connections via ZeroTier whenever possible, rather than routing through the Route Reflector aggregation router.
+Keeping Calico's own iBGP Full Mesh is for future scalability, so that nodes can preferentially establish direct P2P connections via ZeroTier instead of taking a detour through the Route Reflector aggregation router.

 Deployment